nsdavies/bio/README.md

 # Personal Website

-This is a page that I created in order to showcase my skills.
+This is a page that I created for fun to as a showcase for my projects

-  To do
+  To do:
+    Update every term with relevant information

-  long term
+  long term:
     Change colors

-Either add more projects or add work experience or something to fill the 3 empty boxes